AmirJafarlooPro/ForceShop_Asp/README.md

 # Test E-Commerce Store with ASP.NET

-This project is a simple, test e-commerce store developed using **ASP.NET Core**.
-The purpose of this project is solely for practicing and learning the basic concepts of web development and is **not suitable for use in a production or release environment**.
+This project is a simple e-commerce store developed using **ASP.NET Core**.
+The primary goal of this project is to practice and learn basic **web development** concepts, and it is not suitable for production or deployment.
+It was created solely as a tool to enhance **personal skills** in web development.

 ## Features:
 - **Admin Panel:** The ability to add, delete, and edit products and categories, as well as manage users.
 Note that this panel is accessible to all users, meaning any user can access it.
 This feature is designed for testing and educational purposes and is not suitable for production environments.